The list of the most essential Kanban reporting metrics

 Dive deeper into the Kanban concept, reading our guide.

-Nowadays online Kanban boards examples are gaining traction with project managers overseeing multiple and large-scale projects.
-The boards provide them with valuable information about multiple projects, not just a visual workflow with assignment cards.
+Nowadays online Kanban boards are gaining popularity with project managers engaged in large-scale projects.
+Boards provide them with valuable information about multiple tasks and teams.

-This is where we should logically mention essential Kanban metrics as they are critical not just for team measurement but for providing quick visibility to executives for quick assessment and decision-making.
+This is the point where we should logically mention essential Kanban metrics as they are critical for quick progress assessment and decision-making.

 If you are going to invest in a powerful Kanban board software, try to select one that tracks metrics and generates reports.
 Most Kanban-focused tools created for enterprise-level project management offer this functionality.

-So what are the key Kanban board metrics that should be tracked to help measure progress and optimize productivity?
+So what are the key Kanban board metrics?

 Metrics are Good if they: